interplaynetary/free-association/DPI.md

 Whether you represent a government, UN agency and members, philanthropic foundation, impact fund, or grassroots organization, this infrastructure is designed to serve your coordination needs while maintaining your autonomy and values.
 Your organization doesn't need to change its mission, governance, or existing processes – you simply gain a new coordination layer that makes your resources more effective through better alignment with partners who share your goals.

-Join the Free Association Coalition / Book a Meeting : openassociation.org/join
+Join the Free Association Coalition / Book a Meeting: openassociation.org/join Mathematical Proofs: github.com/interplaynetary/free-association
 Questions: info@openassociation.org
 Coalition Inquiries: coalition@openassociation.org